2801 West Bancroft St.,

 EEES - 5200 ADVANCED QUATERNARY GEOLOGY [3 hours]

 To provide understanding of such cyclical events as climate change, sea level fluctuations, vegetation change and ice sheet paleogeography during the Quaternary Period and to explore future changes for planet Earth.
-[Spring, even years; Fisher] Prerequisite: none.
+[Spring, odd years; Fisher] Prerequisite: none.

 EEES - 5220 ENVIRONMENTAL GEOCHEMISTRY [3 hours]